serkansahin/nightlife/README.md

 Members can inform themselves with the blog part.
 Admin can create posts to feature events or artists, to be desplayed on home page.
 Members can also discuss on every blog posts.

+### Search
+- You can search globally from the header's searchbar, which will search on Artists, events and blogposts
+- You can filter by using searchbars on Artists, events and blogposts list pages

 ## WIP:
 - Build more interactions between Spotify API and Nightlife (Playlists, etc)
 - Add Facebook login
 - Add Soundcloud API
+- More filters on list pages
+- Footer
 - Add screenshots of the project here ;-)

 # Installation